Locations:

 “Some patients don’t need to be physically present to receive their care, and we should recognize that and honor their desires, particularly in cases when they may be receiving bad news.”

-Dr. Thomas does caution that moving forward, it will be important to consider the inclusion of multidisciplinary care teams for AYA cancer patients can be achieved in the virtual space.
+Dr. Thomas does caution that moving forward, it will be important to consider how multidisciplinary care teams for AYA cancer patients can be incorporated into the virtual space.

 “We need to make sure that the whole care team, including, for example, nurse coordinators, social workers and psychologists, remain integral to the management of care.”